bchavez/Coinbase.Pro/README.md

 Getting Started
 ------

-To get the started, simply new create a new `CoinbaseProClient` object as shown below:
+To get started, simply new create a new `CoinbaseProClient` object as shown below:
 ```csharp
 var client = new CoinbaseProClient(new Config
             {